 Professor Stephen Elledge

-Professor Stephen Elledge is leading a Cancer Research UK Grand Challenge Programme, and is the Gregor Mendel Professor of Genetics and of Medicine at the Brigham and Women’s Hospital and Harvard Medical School, US.
+Professor Stephen Elledge is leading a Cancer Grand Challenges Programme, and is the Gregor Mendel Professor of Genetics and of Medicine at the Brigham and Women’s Hospital and Harvard Medical School, US.
 His project will look at why a faulty gene such as KRAS, can be found in nearly all cells in someone’s body, but only lead to cancer in specific tissues.

 Professor Elledge’s research interests include genetics and using genetic technologies to better understand human disease.
 His research team has looked at how to protect the genome against DNA damage and faults that can lead to cancer.